Tamirbenun/fullstack-final-project/Backend/README.md

 1. [Download the project](https://drive.google.com/drive/folders/1IDhAAc-w23THK68_y1oipaqZgMfUTq6n?usp=sharing) *The link contains all the projects
 2. Open the project in **Visual Studio Code**
+3. Open appsettings.json > in row 10 Change "ZENBOOK-PRO\\SQL2024" to your Server Name
-3. Open the **Package Manager Console**
+4. Open the **Package Manager Console**
-4. Run the following command to update the database schema:
+5. Run the following command to update the database schema:
 ```bash
 update-database